-When we left home on September 3rd, our home had turned human.
-We drove away, airport bound, abandoning it in the night with all its fresh-made beds, windows covered, dresser drawers left barren and fridge emptied.
+When we left home on September 3rd, our home had turned human; an abandoned being, left naked with all its dresser drawers barren, kitchen left hungry with an empty fridge, and window shades cutting off its view of the street where it resides.
 For the next nine months, it wouldn’t be our place to come and go as we please, and as I dosed off on the plane ride headed towards the equator, I had a moment of panic.
 Does the renter have a dog we don’t know about?
 Exotic pets he never mentioned?

 For every new chapter to begin something must be left behind.